Ayo827/alx-low_level_programming/README.md

-This directoy is about debugging
+This repo contains introductory code into c programming